sorinroman98/Bachelor-s-Project-Web-Application-/README.md

 # Licenta
-User Login sorinroman98@gmail.com
+Use xampp for testing the application, the database is uploaded in the current folder User Login sorinroman98@gmail.com
-password: parola // La fiecare cont din baza de date
+password: parola // At every user from the database